b2io/development-standards/CSharp/CSharp.md

 # C# Development in Visual Studio Code

-C# can be written in either VS Code or Visual Studio
+C# can be written in either VS Code or Visual Studio.

 ### To Use VS Code